 On second thought, best stick to the other two options!

 Shetland is one of only seven geographical areas in the UK that has been given Geopark status.
-The unique geographical make up of the islands, means that wherever you go, there is stunning scenery to behold.
+The unique geographical landscape of the islands makes Shetland a stunning place to see.
+From sandy beaches and tombolos to dramatic cliffs and stacks.

 Find out more: